JetBrains/datalore-configs/README.md

 ### 1.1.5 (Optional) Enable auth modules
 Go to Auth Modules (`http://localhost:8082/hub/authmodules`).
 Here, you can add/remove different auth modules (e.g. Google auth, GitHub auth, LDAP, etc.).
+## 1.2 Configure Hub external access
+Next, to configure Datalore (Section 2), you need a URL (referred to as `HUB_BASE_URL` later) to access Hub from Datalore.
+Consider the following:
+ - This URL must be accessible from both the cluster pods and the browser (by the end users of your Datalore installation).
+ - The URL must point to the /hub path of your Hub installation, i.e. http://127.0.0.1:8080/hub inside the container where Hub is launched (by default, it's pod `hub-0`).
+ - How you set up your cluster to serve such URL depends on the specifics of your cluster configuration.

+Note: If you're planning on using the `datalore.your.domain` domain name to access Datalore, it is recommended to use `http(s)://datalore.your.domain/hub` as `HUB_BASE_URL`.

 # 2. Install Datalore
 To run Datalore, you need Kubernetes (we have checked version `1.17.6`, but other versions should also work).
 ## 2.1 Configuration